momabogun/BogunGym/README.md

 To set up and run the Bogun Gym Workout App, follow the steps below:

+1. Clone the repository

+2. Open the project in Android Studio.

+3. Configure Firebase for authentication:
+- Create a new project on the Firebase Console.
+- Configure your app in the Firebase project settings.
+- Download the google-services.json file and place it in the app module of the project.

+4. Build and run the app on your Android device or emulator.

 ## Configuration

 Before running the app, you may need to configure the following: